Connor-Blackler/shared_crypto_analysis/README.md

 # crypto

-A repo that handles all crypto
+A shared reposity containing:

+- API Request for crypto indicators
+- API Request for crypto mining